NatalyLu/sedona/Readme.md

 1. First check that you have a version of node 10.13.0 or higher
 2. Run the command `npm ci` to establish the necessary dependencies
-3. Next build the project with the `npm run start` command
+3. Next build the project `npm run build` and start it `npm run start`
 4. Well done!
 Now you can use the site in your browser :)